OG-Hunter/seditiontracker.github.io-/docs/_suspects/rafael-rondon.md

 perpwalk:
 quote: "...
 I’m not taking my car into the city which, the Capitol building I’m about to break into."
 title: Rafael Rondon charged on September 1, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on December 6, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true